-(1) A person shall not perform the duties of either a remote pilotin-command or a remote co-pilot of an RPA in any of the following RPA categories unless that person is the holder of a remote pilot licence issued in accordance with the provisions of this part-
+- A person shall not perform the duties of either a remote pilot- incommand or a remote co-pilot of an RPA in any of the following RPA categories unless that person is the holder of a remote pilot licence issued in accordance with the provisions of these Regulations- aeroplane;

-- (a) aeroplane;

-- (b) airship;
+- (a) airship;

-- (c) glider;
+- (b) glider;

-- (d) rotorcraft;
+- (c) rotorcraft;

-- (e) powered-lift; or
+- (d) powered-lift; or

-- (f) free balloon.
+- (e) free balloon.

 - (2) The category of RPA shall be endorsed as a category rating on the remote pilot licence.

-- (3) An applicant shall, before being issued with any remote pilot licence or rating, meet such requirements in respect of age, experience, flight instruction, competencies and medical fitness, as are specified for that remote pilot licence or rating.
+- (3) An applicant shall, before being issued with any remote pilot licence or rating, meet such requirements in respect of age, experience, flight instruction, competencies and medical fitness, as are specified for that remote pilot licence or rating in these regulations.

 - (4) An applicant for any remote pilot licence or rating shall demonstrate, in a manner determined by the Authority, such requirements for knowledge and skill as are specified for that remote pilot licence or rating.

-131. Eligibility requirements for remote pilot licence
+130. Eligibility requirements for remote pilot licence

-- (1) The applicant for remote pilot licence shall be atleast 18 years of age. - (2) The applicant shall hold a current Class 3 Medical Assessment for students and a current Class 1 Medical Assessment for commercial operations.
+- (1) The applicant for a remote pilot licence shall be at least 18 years of age. - (2) The applicant shall hold a current Class 3; Medical Assessment for students and a current Class 1 Medical Assessment for commercial operations.

-132. Category ratings for a remote pilot licence
+131. Category ratings for a remote pilot licence